European satellites launched to eye Earth's magnetic field

-The satellites, comprising ESA’s Swarm project, were launched from Russia’s Plesetsk Cosmodrome on a Rockot vehicle at 7.02 a.m.
-EST and were placed in near-polar orbit at an altitude of 490 kilometers (304 miles) about 91 minutes later.
+The satellites, comprising ESA’s Swarm project, were launched from Russia’s Plesetsk Cosmodrome on a Rockot vehicle at 1202 GMT and were placed in near-polar orbit at an altitude of 490 kilometres (304 miles) about 91 minutes later.

 Data that Swarm is due to collect for the next four years will help improve scientists’ relatively blurry understanding of the magnetic field that shields life on Earth from deadly solar radiation and helps some animals migrate.